dma-graveyard/MaritimeCloudPortalTestbed/README.md

 ## Initial setup

+### Bower

 In order to download front-end dependencies you need to run

     bower install

 This will download external dependencies to the folder "src/main/webapp/app/bower"

+### Mail SMTP

+Currently the solution uses a preconfigured GMAIL account as SMTP-server when sending out notifications.
+In order to use this account you must supply the password in the system variable called:

+    mail.smtp.password=<my_secret>

+When running in context of the test configuration () and this variable is unset the system will fallback to echoing the mail messages to the console, which may come in handy on buildservers and when testing locally

+To change the configuration to another mail account please refer to the settings file "src/main/resources/application.properties".

 ## Building ##